TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-iga-create-ar.md

 # Why can't I create an Access Review?

-## **Recommended steps**
+## **Recommended Steps**

 1. Ensure that you are authorized to create and manage access reviews.
-See the full list of eligible roles here: [Azure AD administrative roles](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles)
+See the full list of eligible roles here: [Azure AD administrative roles](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles).

 2. Ensure that you have onboarded to access reviews.
 Click on the Onboard button to begin the process.

-## **Recommended documents**
+## **Recommended Documents**

 * [Azure AD administrative roles](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles)<br>
 * [What are Azure AD Access Reviews?](https://docs.microsoft.com/azure/active-directory/governance/access-reviews-overview)